 Eugenia is Canada Research in Advanced Polymer Materials (Tier 1) and Fellow of the Royal Society of Canada.
 She holds the distinction of the University Professor (given to <2% of the tenured Faculty at the University of Toronto).
 Her international awards include Chorafas Foundation Award in Physics and Engineering, Alexander von Humboldt Senior Research Award, Schlumberger Fellowship and the L'Oreal-UNESCO Award for Women in Science.

-Professor of Chemistry and Canada Research Chair in Advanced Functional Materials, Department of Chemistry, University of Toronto
+Professor of Chemistry, Department of Chemistry, University of Toronto